Common snowtrout: Biology

-Himalayan fish including Common snowtrout spend most part of their lives swimming against the current.
+Himalayan fish including common snowtrout spend most part of their lives swimming against the current.
 This behavior helps the, to maintain their upright position and to make respiration easier.
-The Common snowtrout prefer to live in Himalayan streams and rivers especially rivers with moderate flow speed.
+The common snowtrout prefer to live in Himalayan streams and rivers especially rivers with moderate flow speed.
 They thrive in fast-flowing water by clutching onto the rocks and stones at the bottom of the streams.
 This species has the proper adaptation for the fast-flowing water such as the streamlined body which helps them move easily against the torrential flow of the streams.
 This streamlined body offer the least resistance to the fast current and enabling movement against the current more efficiently.
 The small scales reduce friction and the absence or reduction of lipidosis on the ventral part of their bodies enable to press themselves against the substrate.
 This species is herbivorous by feeding on algae and detritus from the rocky substrate.
 The paired fins (pectoral and pelvic) are large with thick and muscular bases.
 Pectoral and pelvic fins are close to each other to resist the current.
 The paired fins are horizontally positioned and are shifted to the sides so the ventral side can be attached to the rocks and act as adhesive organ.
 Schizothorax richardsonii have two pairs of barbels which are smaller and shorter relative to the eye diameter.

-Common snow trout is reported to have territoriality behavior and has been observed to chase intruders to defend the limited food resource and available shelter.
+The common snowtrout is reported to have territoriality behavior and has been observed to chase intruders to defend the limited food resource and available shelter.
 Such behavior develops after the young fish emerges from the eggs laid in gravel.

 Reproduction

-The breeding season for snowtrout has been recorded to occur between June to October with the peak in September.
+The breeding season for snowtrout has been recorded to occur between June and October with the peak in September.
 There have been observations indicating that Schizothoracines including S. richardsonii exhibit multiple spawning throughout the year following the temperature rise and flow rates which support egg laying.

-The female eggs are maturing (not fully mature) around February-May and ready to spawn around August-September, while the male sperms mature in March-April and ready to spawn in July-October.
+The female eggs are maturing (not fully mature) around February–May and ready to spawn around August–September, while the male sperms mature in March–April and ready to spawn in July–October.
 However, the fish spawn during spring despite the relatively immature gonads.
 The reason is the gonads fully mature in winter, but they are in dormant phase due to the low temperature, thus the fish spawn only on the returning favorable conditions in spring.